 I feed my wife and my children too / they wear good clothes and got education dues

 I don’t see no reason / for killing some family man

 I never knew what they meant by duty / I don’t understand

-Song after song thoughtfully interrogate a then-still-young life of hardships.
+Song after song thoughtfully unpack the burdens of a then-still-young life.
 According to the Cosmic notes, McMahon’s biggest disappointment may have been a recording career that was stalled with this one album.
-The man in the “Spirit of the Golden Juice” lived a life of quiet desperation in a “one-man room” with “a good ol’ friend of mine” and despite the song’s fatalistic opening—“I was born like star whose light had gone out long ago”—he’s a survivor.
+The man in “Spirit of the Golden Juice” lived a life of quiet desperation in a “one-man room” with “a good ol’ friend of mine” and despite the song’s fatalistic opening—“I was born like star whose light had gone out long ago”—he’s a survivor.
 When I began this post I didn’t even know another reissue of the record was imminent and that he’ll be playing the whole thing in my town in a couple weeks (I promptly nabbed a ticket).
 I hope he can live with the album’s final sentiment and still believe “It was worth everything we went through.”